Physical injury and illness

 The prevalence of PTSD in people with cancer was around 11%.
 This represents a small increase in the risk of PTSD in people with cancer compared to people without cancer.
 Rates of PTSD were higher in studies using self-report instruments than clinical assessments, in samples with brain cancer, in samples undergoing chemotherapy, in Middle Eastern samples, in samples with prior trauma, in younger samples, and in samples with a longer time since cancer diagnosis.

 The prevalence of PTSD in children after an injury was around 20.5%.
 Rates were highest in girls, in older children and in children injured in hurricanes.
-A large effect of more PTSD symptoms was found in parents of chronically ill children than in parents of healthy children.
+A large effect of more PTSD symptoms was found in parents of chronically ill children.
 Rates were highest in parents of children with epilepsy or diabetes, in mothers, in parents of children with more illness severity, longer treatment duration and intensity, and in parents of children with PTSD symptoms.
 Rates were lowest in parents of children with longer illness duration, longer time since active treatment, and in parents with more social support.

 Risk factors associated with PTSD following a burn injury include (in descending order of effect); more life threat perception, intrusion symptoms, pain, low socioeconomic status, alcohol use disorders, increased age, avoidance symptoms, dissociation, negative emotions or distress, acute stress symptoms, having previous psychiatric disorders, substance use disorders, need for psychological treatment, being injured by an explosion, more body surface area affected, more anxiety and depression, longer hospitalisation stay, having low openness, being female, having more surgeries, low narcissism, and feeling responsible for the burn injury.
 Risk factors associated with PTSD symptoms after a spinal cord injury include (in descending order of effect); depressed mood, poor cognition, distress, anxiety, pain, history of previous trauma, being female, having less time since the trauma, and having a higher education.